Ottawa, March 4, 2020

-This document is also available in PDF (111 Kb) [help with PDF files]
+This document is also available in PDF (597 KB) [help with PDF files]

-This memorandum has been revised to reflect the Harmonized Sales Tax / Provincial Sales Tax rate, tax regime, tobacco tax rate and alcohol markup changes in the appendices and update the "Legislation and Issuing Office" sections.
+This memorandum has been revised to reflect the Harmonized Sales Tax / Provincial Sales Tax rate changes in the appendix A.

 This memorandum provides general information for administering agreements between the Canada Border Services Agency (CBSA) and provincial authorities.
 The CBSA has agreed to collect provincial taxes for certain provinces on non-commercial goods imported through various means, specifically by travellers.
 As well, this memorandum contains information about the Harmonized Sales Tax (HST) agreements, between the Minister of Finance for Canada and the participating provinces, for collecting the HST on non-commercial importations by travellers.